 Office 365 is a great tool to keep track of meetings, appointments, and events.
 You can also schedule meetings, invite colleagues to meetings, and view colleagues' agendas.

-For more information on calendaring in Office 365, please see: Office 365 - How To's for Calendar Clients
+For more information on calendaring in Office 365, please see: [Link for document 29753 is unavailable at this time.]

 Learn@UW - Online Class Access

 Learn@UW is a collection of software tools enabling instructors to create course web sites with state-of-the-art communication, collaboration, content delivery and student assessment capabilities.

 To learn more about Learn@UW, follow this link: https://it.wisc.edu/services/learnuw/

 Often, working remotely requires software such as Microsoft Office that you may not have a personal copy of.
 If you are a faculty or staff member and you require specific software for working remotely, inquire with your department about purchasing a copy of the software for your home/remote use.
 Alternatively, you can download Microsoft Office applications from the Office 365 portal: Office 365 - Download/Install Office 365

 If you require an office suite, but cannot acquire a copy of a supported office suite (i.e. Microsoft Office or Apple iWork), you may want to try the free, open source office suite Open Office.
 Open Office is able to open almost all Microsoft Office documents (including documents, powerpoint presentations, and excel spreadsheets), and is cross-platform compatible.

 Please Note: The DoIT Help Desk does not support Open Office.